-The Summer Law School Preparation Academy (SLSPA) offers an enhanced pre-law curriculum, supplemented by guest speakers and practical experiences, to increase the number of students who gain admission to and excel in law school.
-Since the SLSPA’s creation, its students have secured acceptances to and enrolled in a diverse array of law schools throughout the United States.
+The Summer Law School Preparation Academy ( SLSPA) provides an intentional pre-law curriculum, supplemented by experiential learning and networking experiences to assist you gain admission to and excel in law school.
+SLSPA students have secured acceptances to and enrolled in over 160 law schools throughout the country.

 What Makes the Summer Law School Preparation Academy a Premier Pre-law Program?

-SLSPA courses count for the Certificate in Legal Studies.
-Courses taken only during or after fall 2020 count for the Certificate.
-If interested, contact Dr. Ana Alvarez, certificate program advisor, to fill out official paperwork.
+2023 SLSPA Curriculum and Schedule here.
+SLSPA courses count for UTSA Certificate in Legal Studies .
+Courses taken after fall 2020 count for Certificate.
+Contact Dr. Ana Alvarez, to declare intention to pursue certificate.

-Applying to the Summer Law School Preparation Academy
+Applying to UTSA Summer Law School Preparation Academy

-Non-UTSA students admitted to the SLSPA will also need to complete an application for admission to UTSA as a transient student by May 1, and meet the requirements for admission.
+Non-UTSA students admitted to the SLSPA will complete an application for admission to UTSA as transient student by May 1st.

 - Information about non-degree-seeking admission to UTSA is available here.